History-Aware and Dynamic Client Contribution in Federated Learning: Introduction

-\textbf{Shapley Values as Client Contributions.} To address these issues of coalition assessment, tools from cooperative game theory, such as Shapley values~\cite{shapley1953value}, are proposed for assessing client contributions~\cite{ghorbani2019data,wang2019measure,kang2019incentive,wang2020principled,liu2022gtg}.
-Computing an exact Shapley value has an exponential runtime complexity due to the exhaustive enumeration of all permutations of clients.
-Several approximations are proposed based on Monte Carlo sampling~\cite{castro2009polynomial} and its variants~\cite{van2018new,kang2019incentive,wang2019measure}, and by evaluating complementary contribution~\cite{zhang2023efficient}.
-While applying Shapley value in FL for client contribution, majority of the methods consider \textit{simplified assumptions or rely on heuristic definitions of client contribution}.
-For example, \cite{liu2022gtg,song2019profit,wei2020efficient,wang2020principled} considered all clients participate in each epoch. \cite{song2019profit} heuristically focused on the Shapley value in recent epochs to quantify the contribution index of clients. \cite{fan2022improving} computed client contributions of non-participating clients with restricted assumptions, such as Lipschitz continuous model loss and all clients participating in at least one epoch.
-Finally, \cite{wang2020principled} heuristically defined client contribution of non-participating clients without providing any theoretical justification.
-Therefore, we study the following research question:

-\textit{Can we develop a framework for assessing client contributions in a centralized server federated learning, where a subset of clients participate in each training epoch?}
+\paragraph{Shapley Value as Client Contribution.} To address the client-ordering issue in coalition assessment, concepts from co-operative game theory, such as Shapley value~\cite{shapley1953value}, are proposed for assessing client contribution in FL~\cite{kang2019incentive,liu2022gtg,wang2019measure,wang2020principled}, where Shapley value determines how much a client contributes to the total utility of a coalition of clients.
+However, majority of the methods consider \textit{restricted assumptions or rely on heuristic definitions of client contribution using Shapley value}.
+For example, \citet{liu2022gtg,song2019profit,wei2020efficient} considered that all clients participate in all training epochs to perform Shapley value computation, failing to simulate a real-world setting where only a subset of clients participates in training at any given epoch~\cite{fan2022improving,wang2020principled}.
+To address this issue, \citet{fan2022improving} considered a non-participating-client setting, but their method of applying low rank matrix factorization incurs poor scalability and accuracy, and relies on restricted assumptions, such as Lipschitz continuous model loss and all clients mandatorily participating together in at least one epoch.
+In a similar direction,~\citet{wang2020principled} defined the contribution of non-participating clients as a heuristic, without providing any theoretical justification.
+Therefore, our research question considers a practical FL scenario: \textit{Can we scalably and accurately assess client contribution in federated learning, and provide a theoretical justification, when a subset of clients participates in a training epoch?}